pippinbarr/SNAKISTS/process/prototypes.md

 Haven't tested any of this on mobile so will have to do that at some point.

+## Plenist

+> People who believe all space contains matter.
+So the whole world of the game it walls and you die instantly.
+Nice and easy?
+Maybe it's a stupid one, but also who gives a shit?

+### 2025-03-29

+Just because it's easy to put this together I will do so.
+Even though Felix has been watching TV for too long.

+---

+Possible that's the record for fastest ever build?
+Hilarious.
+Hadn't realized the snake would die before you even press a key.
+Truly it is wonderful.
+Coming up with "What's the matter?" at the end is... pretty funny for now.

 ## Purist

 > Just regular snake.
 I like this one.
 It's fun.
 And especially if I'm including dictionary definitions, e.g. "a person who insists on absolute adherence to traditional rules or structures, especially in language or style."